optic-fiber/A-Banner-graber/README.md

-# A-Banner-graber/port scanner
+# A Banner Grabber / Port Scanner

 ## What it does

-    Can read banners from open ports (like SSH)
+- Reads banners from open ports (e.g., SSH)

-    Has a scan funktion.
+- Has a basic scanning function

-    And it can filter between open and closed ports
+- Can distinguish between open and closed ports

 ## What it struggles with

-    Ports that expect you to talk first
+- Ports that expect the client to speak first

-    Proper error handling
+- Proper error handling

 ## Coming tomorrow (hopefully!)

-    Proper banner grabbing for more services
+- Proper banner grabbing for more services

-    Better error handling
+- Better error handling

+# The addmain.py

+## A much better scanner!
+- Handles many errors (still too lazy to add a keyboard interrupt :))
+- Handles most timeout issues
+- Can only grab banners from SSH for now :(
+- Looks and feels much better
+- Has no scan function yet — `main.py` has one, and I’ll add it soon

+## CVE
+Later I will add automatic detection of vulnerable versions!